intelligent-username/CNN/README.md

     "**Synthetic Data for Text Localisation in Natural Images**."
     *IEEE Conference on Computer Vision and Pattern Recognition*, 2016.
     https://arxiv.org/abs/1604.06646.
 Accessed 24 Nov.
 2025.

+4. CRAFT Paper for Text Detection

+    Baek, Youngmin, et al. “Character Region Awareness for Text Detection.” *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition*, 2019, pp. 9365–9374.

 ---

 Copyright &copy; 2025 Varak Tanashian.
-See the [LICENSE](LICENSE.md) file for details.
+See the [LICENSE](LICENSE.md) for details.